Kenyatta follows father to win Kenya's top job

 That allowed his supporters to present such comments as "colonial" or "imperialist" meddling, burnishing Kenyatta's nationalist credentials in the former British colony.

-"It has basically been turned into an instrument of mobilization for votes," said Godwin Murunga, deputy director at the African Leadership Centre in Nairobi.
+"It has basically been turned into an instrument of mobilisation for votes," said Godwin Murunga, deputy director at the African Leadership Centre in Nairobi.

 Kenyatta, bearer of Kenya's most famous name and ranked by Forbes magazine as its wealthiest man, promised to tackle "real issues" affecting ordinary Kenyans such as housing shortages and unemployment.